Summary

 - changes in balance because the weight of one breast is missing

 - fatigue, depression and anxiety – talk to your medical team about how you can manage these symptoms if they happen.
+Talking to a professional (e.g. counsellor or psychologist) may be helpful.

 Your feelings about breast cancer surgery

 For most women, having breast surgery brings up many difficult emotions.
 Feelings of sadness, anxiety and low self-esteem are very natural.
 Knowing where to get the right help with your feelings and side effects will help you cope better.
 There is a lot that can be done to help improve many of the side effects.
-This is why it is important to discuss any side effects with your specialist or breast care nurse.
+This is why it is important to discuss any side effects and concerns with your specialist or breast care nurse.

 Breast forms (prostheses)